onluxall/MentalApp/README.md

 ## 🔒 Privacy and Security

-MindSpace is designed with user privacy as the highest priority:
+MindFlow is designed with user privacy as the highest priority:
 - On-device processing for sensitive data
 - Transparent data policies with user-friendly explanations
 - Complete user control over monitoring features